 This document provides clinical guidance for all staff involved in the care and management of a child presenting to an Emergency Department (ED) with a suspected febrile convulsion in Queensland.

-This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with input from Paediatric Neurology, Lady Cilento Children’s Hospital, Brisbane.
-It has been endorsed for use across Queensland by the Statewide Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Division.
+This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with input from Paediatric Neurology, Queensland Children’s Hospital, Brisbane.
+It has been endorsed for use across Queensland by the Queensland Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Queensland.

-Febrile convulsions are a frequent ED presentation and the most common seizure disorder in children.1 Approximately 1 in 30 children will experience a febrile convulsion as a result of a fever, mostly between the ages of 6 months and 6 years.
+Febrile convulsions are a frequent ED presentation and the most common seizure disorder in children.1 Approximately 1 in 30 children will experience a febrile convulsion as a result of a fever, mostly between the ages of six months and six years.